ciDSproj/ciDSproj.github.io/_dataanalysis/dataanalysis-1.md

 - *Explored the SQLite database and retrieved data in a Pandas dataframe*
 - *Aggregated Sales by Date and Month to evaluate the overall and seasonal monthly trends*
-- *Created pivot table of monthly Sales by Product Category to explore the seasonal patterns of different product categories*
+- *Created pivot table of monthly Sales by Product Category to explore the seasonal patterns of different products*
 - *Grouped Sales by Payment Methods to see the most popular payment method by region*
 - *Created pivot table of Sales by Region to find which are the most popular product categories in each region*
 <br/>